 ExSB does not support restoring in command line mode.
 You must restore settings in its normal mode.

-Users are not allowed to specify the target location of backup, nor the backup format.
-The backup file location, name and format are decided automatically by ExSB, basing on the configuration in current profile (root backup folder, default backup format), and current date etc.
+Users are not allowed to specify the target location of backup, nor does the backup format.
+The backup file location, name and format are decided automatically by ExSB, based on the configuration in current profile (root backup folder, default backup format), and current date, etc.

 Examples:

-Note command line mode won't check if it needs admin privileges, nor will it ask you to re-launch it as admin.
-It will fail directly if doesn't have enough permission.
-For scheduled task, the task can be configured to start a program as admin.
-For shortcut, the shortcut can be configured to run as admin by enabling option "run this program as administrator" in Compatibility page.
+Note: Command line mode won't check if it needs admin privileges, nor will it ask you to re-launch it as admin.
+It will fail directly if it doesn't have enough permission.
+For scheduled tasks, the tasks can be configured to start a program as admin.
+For shortcuts, the shortcuts can be configured to run as admin by enabling option "run this program as administrator" in Compatibility page.

-A profile is an ini file that saves configuration of ExSB, such as root backup folder, default backup format, compression level, the selected and hidden setting items etc.
+A profile is a .ini file that saves configuration of ExSB, such as root backup folder, default backup format, compression level, the selected and hidden setting items etc.

 Exporting profiles is useful for backing up your configuration of ExSB.
 It's also a way to use specific profiles instead of the default one in command line mode.